2026-05-23 04:23:13 | EST

 News Analysis

-{平台标识} We deliver market analysis based on earnings data, institutional activity, and broader economic trends.
+performance report We provide continuous financial coverage including stock performance, earnings expectations, and broader economic indicators.
 Scott Bessent, founder of Key Square Group, has suggested that the U.S. could see “substantial disinflation” ahead, as the recent energy-driven inflation surge is likely to reverse.
 His remarks come amid expectations that Kevin Warsh, a former Federal Reserve governor, may take the helm of the central bank, potentially signaling a shift in monetary policy direction.

 Live News